Data modeling: Data modeling process

 In the context of business process integration (see figure), data modeling complements business process modeling, and ultimately results in database generation.

-The process of designing a database involves producing the previously described three types of schemas - conceptual, logical, and physical.
-The database design documented in these schemas are converted through a Data Definition Language, which can then be used to generate a database.
+The process of designing a database involves producing the previously described three types of schemas – conceptual, logical, and physical.
+The database design documented in these schemas is converted through a Data Definition Language, which can then be used to generate a database.
 A fully attributed data model contains detailed attributes (descriptions) for every entity within it.
 The term "database design" can describe many different parts of the design of an overall database system.
 Principally, and most correctly, it can be thought of as the logical design of the base data structures used to store the data.
 In the relational model these are the tables and views.
 In an object database the entities and relationships map directly to object classes and named relationships.
 However, the term "database design" could also be used to apply to the overall process of designing, not just the base data structures, but also the forms and queries used as part of the overall database application within the Database Management System or DBMS.